MarcL/marclittlemore.com/_posts/2020-02-14-how-to-add-time-and-date-to-your-chatbot-using-the-chatfuel-json-api.md

 To make my APIs more robust, I always return user attributes back to Chatfuel to inform it whether an API has succeeded or not.
 This allows us to avoid hard coding any messages in the API and gives back control to Chatfuel, or whichever chatbot platform you use, and use that to display the correct user messaging.
 It's a good way to inform the user that they've potentially typed in their email incorrectly.
 You can also use this validation check to gate your content to only allow access to people who supply their email address.

 Of course, this method has a flaw in that we can't confirm that the username is valid without sending an email to it.
 We'll find this out when we send an email to them from our mailing list but at least we got halfway there.

-## Watch The Video

-Take a look at how I build this email validation using [Glitch](https://glitch.com) and a Node.js Express web server together with Chatfuel's JSON API.

-{% include cards/youTubeEmbed.html id="UDrGpc4Dp8w" %}

 I hope you found this useful.
 All of the code is available on my [Chatfuel demo Glitch project](https://glitch.com/~chatfuel-demo-bot).
 Feel free to clone it and use it for your own APIs.
 If you spot any errors, or have any questions, then please [send me a message](/contact).
 I love to hear from people and I'm always happy to answer your questions.